Kimtaro/spaces_are_ok/README.md

 ## Ideas for improvement

-- I haven't been able to figure out an elegant way of doing this for variable names.
-I would prefer space_variable("Number of vowels") over vwl_ctr.
+- I haven't been able to figure out a way of doing this for variable names.
+I would prefer `space_variable("Number of vowels")` over `vwl_ctr`.
 Wouldn't you?
 - Patch Ruby so we could have this as a feature in the language.
 It could look something like this:

 ```ruby